 When it came out the I-Pace really stood out from the crowd.
 Somehow, Jaguar managed to keep the Jaguar ID, for example with the front grille, whilst simultaneously adding a massive air-vent to the bonnet to make the I-Pace more aerodynamic & totally unique.
 Plainly, they considered the competition & back in 2018, it was Tesla’s Model X. Since then though, the competition, namely the Germans have been catching up, but to be fair to Jaguar, the I-Pace squat & muscular I-Pace still turns heads wherever you go.

-We were testing the I-Pace HSE EV400 AWD, which comes, unsurprisingly, well equipped.
-It features Luxtec synthetic leather sports seats, 18″ 15 spoke alloys, electric cabin pre conditioning, LED head & tail lights, follow me home lighting, flush exterior door handles, a rear bike carrier preparation kit, enhanced brake regeneration, Jaguar Drive Control, 12.3″ interactive driver display, navigation pro, a smartphone pack for Apple CarPlay & Android Auto, a Meridian sound system, cruise control, lane keep assist & a rear camera.
+We were testing the entry level I-Pace 400PS Electric S which comes very well equipped.
+It features Luxtec synthetic leather sports seats, 19″ 5 split spoke gloss dark grey alloys, electric cabin pre conditioning, LED head & tail lights, follow me home lighting, flush exterior door handles, Jaguar Drive Control, Pivi Pro connected, a smartphone pack for Apple CarPlay & Android Auto, a Meridian sound system, cruise control, lane keep assist & a rear camera.